Some podcasts fail before the host ever hits record.

 No matter if you’re a Professor, and Architect, or a Gardener, a good script is an essential roadmap to help ensure the success of each and every episode of your podcast.
 Identify what style of scripting works best for you and start making the stories that people will want to hear.

 Wondering what else you need to make your podcast stand out?
-Check out our roundup of the 5 key elements of a good podcast to make sure you have all your bases covered.
+Check out our guide on how to start a podcast to make sure you have all your bases covered.